 This is an initial public offering of shares of our class A common stock.
 We are offering 3,125,000 shares and a selling stockholder is offering 625,000 shares of our class A common stock.
 We will not receive any proceeds from the sale of shares by the selling stockholders.
 Prior to this offering, there has been no public market for our class A common stock.
-We have applied for quotation of our class A common stock on The NASDAQ Global Market under the symbol "SCMP".
-We expect that the public offering price will be between \$14.00 and \$16.00 per share.
+Our class A common stock has been approved for listing on the NASDAQ Global Market under the symbol "SCMP".